By NYFA Guest Contributor Grace Carter

 “Start by letting your friends and family know.
 It’s a good strategy to try and get 30 percent of your funding with a soft launch targeted at people your group knows, before going ahead with the hard launch on a platform,” recommends Doris Crawford, editor at UKWritings.

-Make sure you put together your mailing list and send private emails and phone calls at least a month prior to launching the crowdfunding campaign.
+Make sure you put together your mailing list and send private emails and phone calls at least a month before launching the crowdfunding campaign.
 If you don’t raise at least 5-10 percent of your target goal, it is probably best to postpone the launch.

-Post regular updates on your film’s social media accounts to remind your community of how things are progressing.
-You might want to build up some hype before you launch your campaign, just don’t overdo it and turn people off.
+Post regular updates on your film’s social media accounts to remind your community how things are progressing.
+You might want to build up some hype before you launch your campaign; just don’t overdo it and turn people off.
 Reach out to friends of friends, bloggers, and influencers.
-Over time you’ll get people tweeting and organically promoting your campaign.
-Email might seem old fashioned, but a targeted email campaign can still be very effective.
+Over time, you’ll get people tweeting and organically promoting your campaign.
+Email might seem old-fashioned, but a targeted email campaign can still be very effective.